Aerial Vision-Language Navigation with a Unified Framework for Spatial, Temporal and Embodied Reasoning: Experiments

-Fig.~\ref{fig:qualitative_vqa} presents qualitative examples from the auxiliary VQA datasets used in training.
-On Open3D-VQA dataset, the model correctly answers 3D spatial queries such as which object is higher or what lies to the left/right in an egocentric aerial view.
+We provide qualitative navigation trajectories in Fig.~\ref{fig:qualitative} to assess the model's ability to interpret and ground natural language instructions in realistic outdoor environments.
+The first example illustrates a medium-length instruction including several landmark-based references.
+Our agent demonstrates reliable instruction-following behavior by consistently grounding entities such as \textit{shops}, \textit{bike parking}, and \textit{green shop}, and by executing the corresponding spatial maneuvers (e.g., \textit{turning, approaching, and passing}) at the appropriate visual cues.
+This indicates that the model preserves strong cross-modal alignment between linguistic expressions and visual observations, a fundamental capability for step-by-step decision-making in VLN.
+The second example showcases navigation under a significantly longer and more descriptive instruction spanning over one hundred actions.
+Throughout this extended trajectory, the agent maintains instruction consistency, preserves stable temporal grounding, and generates coherent movement decisions despite the increased complexity.
+These results highlight the robustness of our model in long-horizon instruction following, an important capability for aerial VLN in unconstrained outdoor environments.
+Fig.~\ref{fig:qualitative_vqa} presents qualitative examples from the auxiliary VQA datasets used in training to illustrate the auxiliary reasoning capabilities of the model.
+On the Open3D-VQA dataset, the model correctly answers 3D spatial queries such as which object is higher or what lies to the left/right in an egocentric aerial view.
 On the GQA subset, it identifies objects and resolves simple spatial relations in visually cluttered scenes.
 These examples show that the model can interpret scene geometry and spatial layout from egocentric inputs.
 Fig.~\ref{fig:qualitative_summary} presents qualitative examples from the trajectory reasoning task.
 Given the historical egocentric visual trajectory, the model produces a concise natural-language description that captures the high-level motion pattern and the principal scene transitions along the route.
 The generated summaries demonstrate consistent temporal abstraction by identifying turning segments, periods of forward movement, and transitions associated with spatial landmarks such as parks, intersections, and surrounding buildings.
 Moreover, the model reflects the causal structure of the trajectory by linking sequences of actions to the corresponding visual and semantic changes in the environment.
 These examples show that the model can integrate long-term dependencies and organize extended action sequences into coherent semantic units, which provides a complementary form of temporal grounding beyond low-level action prediction.